DouglasFireDept/Constitution/10-article.md

 ## Article X - Election of Officers

-Officers of this department shall be elected by secret ballot at the annual March meeting.
+Officers of this department shall be elected by ballot every two (2) years at the annual January meeting.